hariofficial1999/Luxury-Housing-Sales-Analysis-Bengaluru/README.md

 # 🌆 Luxury Housing Bangalore

-> A premium analytics solution for visualizing real-estate trends, builder reliability, and market conversion rates in the Bangalore Luxury sector.

----

 ### 📋 Project Overview
 The **Luxury Housing Bangalore (LHB)** analytics project transforms raw transaction data into actionable business intelligence.
 It focuses on the high-end segment, providing granular visibility into property configurations and pricing strategies.